os-fpga/LiteX_Reference_Design_rs/Xilinx/arty_a7-100/vexriscv_multiple_axirams/readme.md

 ```
 python3 ./demo/demo.py --build-path=build/sim
 ```
 Before running the simulation, you have to create the binary of your application code residing in demo.
-The python script below converts the application code to demo.bin, which is later loaded on to the ram.
+The python script below converts the application code to demo.bin, which is later loaded on to the RAM.
 ```
 litex_sim --integrated-main-ram-size=0x10000 --cpu-type vexriscv --ram-init=demo.bin --sim-debug --multiaxiram
 ```